microgenomics/pasteTaxID/README.md

 And finally, you can set the number of parallel process to improve the fetch speed (Max jobs: 60).

-	bash pasteTaxID.bash --multifasta myfasta.fasta --parallelJobs 60
+	bash pasteTaxID.bash --multifasta myfasta.fasta --parallelJobs 40

-This fetch 50 IDs at the same time.
+This fetch 40 IDs at the same time (max number you can set: 40).

 ### Notes
 * If you have a huge multifasta (> million fasta entries), go for a coffee (or 2) while the script runs.